jgneff/strictly-netbeans/README.md

     ...
 ```

+You may use a different Java Development Kit by setting the `JAVA_HOME` environment variable, but because the Strictly NetBeans Snap package is strictly confined, the JDK must be located in a non-hidden folder of your home directory.

 ## Running

-First, verify that the Strictly NetBeans Snap package is working and connected to the OpenJDK Snap package by running it from the command line:
+First, verify that the Strictly NetBeans Snap package is working and connected to the OpenJDK Snap package by starting it from the command line:

 ```console
 $ strictly-netbeans